Confluence PDF export alternative

 - Keep Confluence as the maintained source.

-- Publish selected pages as a clean external hub.
+- Publish selected pages as clean external content.

 - Give readers a branded, web-based experience.

-But when prospects need several pieces of information, such as IT setup notes, security documentation, implementation steps, FAQs, and product explainers, a hub is easier to navigate and easier to maintain.
+But when readers need several pieces of information — setup notes, security docs, implementation steps, FAQs and product explainers — a web-based hub is easier to navigate and easier to maintain.

-Instead of sending another detached export, you give them a single clean place to read the content they need.
+Instead of sending another detached export, give them one clean place to read the content they need.

 Content that should not live as one-off PDF exports